Senni2127u/emudeck-manual/docs/install-guide/1_index.md

         EmuDeck will ask you several questions to customize your installation:

         - Location to store your ROMS and BIOS
+        - Level of integration: EmulationStation or SteamLibrary
         - Emulators to install
         - Configure RetroAchievements
         - Bezels for 4:3 and 1:1 systems
         - Aspect ratio for systems
         - Shaders for LCD / CRT simulation
         - Controller Layout
-        - Level of integration: EmulationStation or SteamLibrary
         - CloudSaves

-        After the installation is complete EmuDeck will ask you to setup cloud saves.

 ??? bug "Possible issues when installing"